|

 Tonle Bati is a small lake and popular picnic spot for the locals -

-there are two Angkorian era temples, Ta Prohm and Yeay Peau.
-Both
+Bati there are two Angkorian era temples, Ta Prohm and Yeay Peau.

-temples were built under Jayavarman VII in the late 12th century during
+Both temples were built under Jayavarman VII in the late 12th

-constructed.
-Ta Prohm is the more extensive and impressive of the two,
+Reap were constructed.
+Ta Prohm is the more extensive and impressive

-carvings.
-The area has been occupied since the pre-Angkorian Funan
+pagoda displaying some carvings.
+The area has been occupied since

 Ta Khmau Zoo / Phnom Tamao / Prasat Tamao